4-H Enrichment Programs

 4-H Enrichment programs work in cooperation with other agencies, programs, or youth groups.
 The Enrichment programs usually are an extension of another program using 4-H materials, teens, or other resources.
 Collaborators include schools, fairs, and community groups.

-Topics may include 4-H projects or special topics, like Ag Literacy, 4-H science programs SERIES and YES, tobacco education in 4-Health, and others.....
+Topics may include 4-H projects or special topics, like Ag Literacy, 4-H science programs SERIES and YES, 4-Health, and others.....

 Youth Nutrition Enrichment Program - FSNEP